fossabot/GiG.Core/docs/GiG.Core.Orleans.Clustering.Kubernetes.Client.md

 ### Configuration

-You can change the default value for the Kubernetes configuration by overriding the [KubernetesOptions](,,\src\GiG.Core.Orleans.Clustering.Kubernetes.Silo\Configurations\KubernetesSiloOptions.cs) by adding the following configuration settings under section `Orleans:Kubernetes`
+You can change the default value for the Kubernetes configuration by overriding the [KubernetesOptions](,,\src\GiG.Core.Orleans.Clustering.Kubernetes.Silo\Configurations\KubernetesSiloOptions.cs) by adding the following configuration settings under section `Orleans:Kubernetes`.

 | Configuration Name | Type   | Optional | Default Value     |
 |:-------------------|:-------|:---------|:------------------|